Commissioners Paul and Jenine Main are the Territorial Leaders for The Salvation Army in the UK and Ireland.

 Find out who our trustees are and learn more about our staff pay.

-In the interests of transparency, our annual review and accounts are available for download.
+In the interests of transparency, our annual report and accounts are available for download.